mdn/content/files/en-us/web/javascript/reference/statements/async_function/index.md

 second timer is not created until the first has already fired, so the code finishes after 3 seconds.

-In `concurrentStart`, both timers are created and then `await`ed.
+In `concurrentStart`, both internal timers are created and then `await`ed.
-The timers run concurrently, which means the code finishes in 2 rather than 3 seconds, i.e. the slowest timer.
+Async functions run concurrently, and timers run concurrently, which means the code finishes in 2 rather than 3 seconds, i.e. the slowest timer.
 However, the `await` calls still run in series, which means the second `await` will wait for the first one to finish.
 In this case, the result of the fastest timer is processed after the slowest.

+In 'parallel', async functions run concurrently and both internal timers run simultaneously during overlapping time periods.

+Please note that asynchronous APIs and async functions are different.
+It's important to avoid confusion.

+The `await` operator can evaluate Promise objects returned by both asynchronous APIs and async functions.
+Be cautious and consider what you are `await`ing.
+Async functions do not run in parallel but rather run concurrently using the microtask mechanism in the [event loop](/en-US/docs/Web/JavaScript/Event_loop).
+On the other hand, asynchronous APIs such as `setTimeout` and `fetch` can run in parallel.
+These functions are provided by runtime environments like browsers and Node.js, meaning they are not native ECMAScript features.
+By itself, JavaScript code cannot run in parallel without the use of the Worker API.
+However, Web APIs and runtime APIs (implemented in C++ or Rust) can run in parallel.

-If you wish to safely perform two or more jobs in parallel, you must await a call to [`Promise.all`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all), or [`Promise.allSettled`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled).
+If you wish to safely perform two or more jobs concurrently, you must await a call to [`Promise.all`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all), or [`Promise.allSettled`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled).